chameleon-system/chameleon-base/UPGRADE-6.3.md

 ## Access-denied Page

-The access denied page should now support an additionally mapped parameter `loginFormAction` as a target action for the shown login form.
+The access-denied page should now support an additionally mapped parameter `loginFormAction` as a target action for the shown login form.
 This avoids the second unexpected AccessDeniedException.
 If you use your own theme check the files `webModules/MTExtranet/accessDenied.view.php` and `snippets/common/userInput/form/formLoginStandard.html.twig` and adapt them according to the changes in **chameleon-shop-theme-bundle**.